Someone's Ugly Daughter: Label response

-"I got kind of in trouble for making this album — the alternative album — because back then, everything was super-controlled by the powers that be.
-I never really was like, 'Oh, we’re going to release it' but then I was like, I should release it.
+"I got kind of in trouble for making this album—the alternative album—because back then, everything was super-controlled by the powers that be.
+I never really was like, 'Oh, we're going to release it' but then I was like, I should release it.
 I should do it under an alias.
 Let people discover it and whatever, but that got squashed."

 Canton noted that the album was "a sign of what Carey could do without the interference of executives" and her then-husband and CEO of Sony Music, Tommy Mottola.
-He went on to say that she would eventually "take more control of her creative direction, spearheading albums like her 2005 comeback, The Emancipation of Mimi".
+He said that she would eventually "take more control of her creative direction, spearheading albums like her 2005 comeback, The Emancipation of Mimi".